 As the name suggests, overuse syndrome is when you damage or injure a part of your body due to overuse.

-While it most commonly affects knees and feet, curiously enough, it can also cause hair loss on the scalp due to a specific reason – headspinning in breakdancing.
+While it most commonly affects knees and feet, curiously enough, it can also cause hair loss on the scalp due to a specific reason: headspinning in breakdancing.

-It’s also known as the “headspinner’s hole” and was first described in 2009 in a research published in the journal: Sportverletzung Sportschaden
+It’s also known as the “headspinner’s hole” and was first described in 2009 in a research published in the journal Sportverletzung Sportschaden.

 In the study, around 30% of the break dancers had experienced hair loss due to headspinning.
 More than 36% of them also had scalp inflammation, while 23.6% of them had painless lumps on their heads.

-One case report published in the Journal of Cutaneous Medicine and Surgery also reported break dancing as a risk for scarring alopecia due to lichen planopilaris
+One case report published in the Journal of Cutaneous Medicine and Surgery also reported break dancing as a risk factor for lichen planopilaris — a type of scarring alopecia.
+Therefore, this type of traumatic alopecia can cause permanent hair loss.

 Ovestyling

 Hair styling tools can inadvertently cause traumatic alopecia.
 Different researches on different hair tools have shown as much.

 One case study published in the Archives of Dermatology reported that brush rollers and even hairpins could be responsible for traumatic alopecia.

 It’s possible to reverse this kind of traumatic hair loss.
 However, you need to minimise trauma to the hair shafts.